jcalvarezj/poc-fraud-detection-arch/README.md

 - MY_AWS_SECRET_ACCESS_KEY: Secret access key credentials for AWS with S3 permissions
 - MY_AWS_REGION: Region credentials for AWS

+The Kafka Connect connector targets can be configured correspondingly in the [init/init_kconnect.sh](init/init_kconnect.sh) file

 ## Execution

 For the first use please run with the `--build` flag, so that the images are created beforehand